sc0ttkclark/crony/readme.txt

 Cronjobs configured on a server run on their intervals automatically, while wp_cron() jobs run only after being triggered from a visitor to your site.

 == Changelog ==

+= 0.4.9 =
+* Now requires PHP 5.6+ and WordPress 4.9+
+* Fixed some CSS targeting so it was more specific and not general to prevent conflicts with other admin CSS.
+* Bug fixes for WP Admin UI and support for date/datetime/time inputs in forms.
+* Updated compatibility with WP 5.7

 = 0.4.8 =
 * Updated compatibility with WP 5.4